NAND flash: the industry’s workhorse for data storage applications

 ‘Vertical ferroelectric HfO2 FET based on 3D NAND architecture: towards dense low-power memory’, K. Florent et al., 2018 IEDM;

-Maarten Rosmeulen received his M.Sc. degree in physics in 1993 and the M.Sc. degree in physics of micro-electronics and materials science in 1994, both from the KU Leuven, Belgium.
-In 2005, he received the Ph.D. degree in electrical engineering from the KU Leuven.
-Since then, he is with imec, Leuven, Belgium where he has been active as an R&D engineer in process integration, semiconductor device design and electrical device characterization for multiple internal and external projects.
-In 2009 he became project leader for the development of GaN-on-Silicon Light Emitting Diodes (LEDs).
-In 2014 he became team leader of the Pixel Design and Testing team and has been responsible for the development of CMOS Image Sensor (CIS) technologies.
-In 2019 he became program director of the Storage Memory program, the position he holds today.
+Maarten Rosmeulen received his M.Sc. degree in physics in 1993 and his M.Sc. degree in physics of micro-electronics and materials science in 1994, both from the KU Leuven, Belgium.
+In 2005, he received his Ph.D. in electrical engineering from the KU Leuven.
+Since then, he has been with imec, in Leuven, Belgium, where he has been active as an R&D engineer in process integration, semiconductor device design, and electrical device characterization for multiple internal and external projects.
+In 2009 he became a project leader in developing GaN-on-Silicon Light Emitting Diodes (LEDs).
+In 2014 he became the team leader of the Pixel Design and Testing team and has been responsible for the development of CMOS Image Sensor (CIS) technologies.
+In 2019 he became the program director of the Storage Memory program, the position he holds today.

 Jan Van Houdt received a Ph.D. from the KU Leuven.
 During his PhD work, he invented the HIMOS™ Flash memory, which he transferred to several industrial production lines.
 In 1999, he became responsible for Flash memory at imec and, as such, was the driving force behind the expansion of imec’s Industrial Affiliation Program on Memory Technology.
 Jan has published more than 300 papers in international journals and accumulated more than 250 conference contributions (incl. ~50 invitations and 5 best paper awards).
 He has filed about 100 patents and served on the program and organizing committees of 10 major semiconductor conferences.
 In 2014, he received the title of IEEE Fellow for his contributions to Flash memory devices.
 In the same year, he started the Ferroelectrics program at imec and became a guest lecturer at the KU Leuven, teaching CMOS and memory technology.
 Today, he is a Program Director at imec, imec Fellow, and Professor at the Physics and Astronomy Department of the KU Leuven.

 More about these topics: